Shiny Server Pro to Posit Connect Migration Process

 poll_task(dep)

-Once the application has been successfully published to Connect and transferred to the permanent owner, it may not immediately start running.
+Once the application is successfully published to Connect and transferred to the permanent owner, it may not immediately start running.
 There are several reasons that a published application may fail to start, some of which are outlined below.

 Testing migrated applications

-• Packages installed from private git repositories or inaccessible sources like local files or internal repositories that aren’t configured on Connect need to be made available to your instance of Connect.
+• Make packages installed from private git repositories or inaccessible sources like local files or internal repositories that aren’t configured on Connect, available to Connect.

-• Data source connectivity, especially when the user_dirs directive was used in Shiny Server Pro
+• Data source connectivity, especially when the user_dirs directive was used in SSP:

 • When user_dirs is defined, it’s common for individual users to have their own .odbc.ini and .odbcinst.ini stored in their home directory, which defines user-specific ODBC data sources that need to be replicated on the Connect server.

-• Applications that use R versions before R 3.1 must be updated to at least R 3.1 to work on Connect.
+• Update applications using R versions previous to R 3.1 to at least R 3.1 to work on Connect.

-After and during the migration of your organization’s Shiny applications, your data science team will face many workflow changes and options.
-The first change they will encounter is that now, rather than copying files/directories to your Shiny Server Pro instance, they have to remotely publish to Connect from their RStudio IDE or the command line using the rsconnect utility from their desktops/remote servers.
+The migration of your organization’s Shiny applications results in your data science team facing many new workflow changes and options.
+The first change they’ll encounter is that rather than copying files/directories to your SSP instance, they have to remotely publish to Connect from their RStudio IDE or the command line using the rsconnect utility from their desktops/remote servers.
 This first workflow change is usually welcome and results in a quicker, more reliable process once each application’s initial testing and issue resolution period is completed.

 Hosting and administration